Microsoft Teams’ pricing explained

 There are 4 different Business Plans that you can choose from.

-The most popular of all, Microsoft Teams Essentials, costs $4 per user per month (when paid annually) and covers:
+The most popular of all, Microsoft Teams Essentials, costs $4 per user per month (when paid annually) and offer:

 • Up to 300 participants per meeting,